etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 It is generally advisable to subclass built-in exception classes.
-That helps to clearly communicate errors that are specific to our problem and differentiate errors that bubble up from our code from other, less expected failures.
+That helps to clearly communicate errors that are specific to our problem and differentiate errors that bubble up to our code from other, less expected failures.

 Ad-hoc namespaces